 Since a credit score is proof of your trustworthiness, it is essential to build that trust with something else if you don’t have a credit card.
 If you have a debt to pay, ensure that you pay it off on time with no outstanding dues.
 This leaves a good impression and boosts your credit score.

-Whether it is medical debt, personal loan, or any other kind of loan, pay every bill on time before it reaches its due date.
+Whether it is medical debt, personal loan, or any other kind of loan, choose a loan repayment method that works for you and pay every bill on time before it reaches its due date.
 Timely payments earn you brownie points on your credit report.
 But your credit score takes a dip with missed or late payments.

 If building your credit is the only aim you have in mind, starting with a mortgage is not the best idea because getting a mortgage without a credit history is difficult.
 But if you want to own a home with the possibility of building credit, there are options within mortgages.

 There’s an option for first-time homebuyers with a small credit file.
 Smaller lenders can be more flexible and qualify you for a mortgage.
 Although a huge debt can hit your credit score, it will rise again with timely repayments.

 Landlords don’t bother reporting your rent payment activity to credit agencies (unless you stop paying of course!).
 But showing your timely rent payment, or even other recurrent payments like utility, mobile and internet bills, boosts your credit.
 It demonstrates your financial consistency and is valid as proof of your creditworthiness.

 You can ask your landlord or utility operator to report your payment pattern to your credit agency or contact the agency directly.

 4. Authorised user